chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 To support user lifecycle and credential lifecycle operations, we expect the external source to provide certain attributes:

-- `status`: The status of the user, with value ACTIVE or DISABLED.
+- `status`: The status of the user, with a value of ACTIVE or DISABLED.
 - `passwordExpiryTime`: The time when the user's password will expire, in the form of Epoc time.
 - `lastUpdate`: When the user's profile was last updated in the external source